 One group of traveller can benefit from such situation – business travellers.
 Due to decreasing prices for hotels their position as customers is improving.
 Hotels are directly bargaining with corporate travel managers, offering lower room rates than in the past, "I'm hearing that they're doing better in negotiating with hotel pricing," says Caleb Tiller of the National Business Travel Association (Time.com, 2008).
 Corporate managers are also in a good position to negotiate with hotels for add-ons, like free Wi-Fi, gym use and breakfast.

 However (I don’t like to use “however”) some authors and experts in travelling are warning that discounting can be dangerous for the image of company.
-They are suggesting (HSMAI, 2008):
+They are suggesting (HSMAI, 2008): • Protect the brand when discounting • Add value rather than discount if possible • Reward the loyal guest rather than all guests • Integrate marketing with yield to optimize promotion and marketing spend • Make the best from what you get through up-selling and merchandizing • Negotiate shorter corporate deals to provide flexibility in the recovery

 And finally we are getting to marketing and other investments.
 “Many hotel businesses will be tempted to freeze infrastructure investments, mothball new growth hotel projects and defer integrating the latest acquisition.
 Advertising and recruiting investments are easily cut, as are loyalty programmes for customers and staff.
 However, some hotel businesses will take a different approach and selectively invest where others are cutting back.
 These are the businesses that will benefit“ (hotelmarketing.com, 2008).